 - Tried to buy new MF for an existing portfolio.

 - Can new MF be added to all Portfolios?

 - Impact of New MF on a valuation of existing.

 - So in other test cases were evolved.

 I prepared notes and reports during my testing to discuss my observation with the BA and client involved.

-The fundamental strategy of exploratory testing is to a have a plan of attack.
+The fundamental strategy of exploratory testing is to have a plan of attack.
 Start testing with your idea and improvise new test cases based on your knowledge and observation.